 Outcome Assessment Strategy Demonstrate an expanded knowledge base in research methodologies and techniques.
-Successful completion of the described courses and APPE rotation Critically read and evaluate primary research literature and apply it to their research project.
-Formulation of research question Successfully manage their time to complete a research project.
-Successful completion of assigned project Gain experiences to increase competitive position when applying for industrial or academic research fellowships or positions.
-Track number of students applying for or entering research positions following graduation 5.
-Disseminate their research at a local, regional, or national meeting.
+Successful completion of the described courses and APPE rotation 2.
+Critically read and evaluate primary research literature and apply it to their research project.
+Formulation of research question.
+Successfully manage their time to complete a research project.
+Successful completion of assigned project.
+4. Gain experiences to increase competitive position when applying for industrial or academic research fellowships or positions.
+Track number of students applying for or entering research positions following graduation.
+5. Disseminate their research at a local, regional, or national meeting.
 Submission of the project to local, regional, or national meeting and/or submission to a journal.
+Completion of research project.
+6. Use the scientific method, generate hypotheses, and/or design experiments.